Abrahamcepedao/CemexWeb/api/README.md

 - [x] Get defects general
 - [x] Get defects by user

-- [ ] Get defects by date range by user
+- [x] Get defects by date range by user
-- [ ] Get defects by date range general
+- [x] Get defects by date range general

-- [ ] Get defects by category by user
+- [x] Get defects by issue type by user
-- [ ] Get defects by category general
+- [x] Get defects by issue type general

-- [ ] Get defects by category by date range by user
+- [x] Get defects by issue type by date range by user
-- [ ] Get defects by category by date range general
+- [x] Get defects by issue type by date range general

-- [ ] Change filename to filename with timestamp
+- [x] Change filename to filename with timestamp

 - [ ] Security for API (anti JSON bombing, inyection attacks, etc)
 - [ ] Refactor code into folders based on functionalities

+## **Exploration**

+- [ ] Perform analysis for each get?
+- [ ] User Downloads the results as csv and then reupload its to perform analysis?

 ## **API Documentation**